 Existing connections, in sound condition but not documented on Council records may be reused subject to confirmation of existing construction suitability and as-built information is provided to update Council's records.

 Detention of stormwater prior to release to Council’s system is required as per Table 44: Minimum device design summary on page 182.
-Early consultation is encouraged with Council staff for a suitable solution for the development.
+Early consultation is encouraged with Council for a suitable solution for the development.

 Minimum size for connections is as per Table 52: Minimum pipe sizes on page 196.